-It is important to arrive on time for lab each day (8:30 AM).
-Before the children arrive, the CDDL will discuss critical information for that day.
+It is important to arrive on time for lab each day (no later than 8:30 AM).
+Before the children arrive, the Lead Teacher will discuss critical information for that day.
 It also allows you the time to set intentions for the approaches that you will put into practice with children.
 Late arrivals reflect poorly on your professionalism, a criterion of your final grade.
 Students sign in for each lab workday.
 If you do not sign in on the sheet, you will be marked as late.

-Missed Lab and/or Weekly Discussion: In the event you cannot attend on a scheduled day, you are responsible for emailing your instructor before 8:00 AM (Please refer to the Orientation Handouts for more details on our Health Policy).
+Missed Lab: In the event you cannot attend on a scheduled day, you are responsible for emailing your instructor before 8:00 AM.
+Please refer to the Orientation Handouts for more details on our Health Policy.
 Missed Lab sessions must be made up in order to complete the required 70 hours for the practicum (May vary dependent on university holidays).
 Please arrange make-ups with the course instructor.
-Absences must be made up no later than the 9th week of classes.